Who Are We?

 - Bruce MlsnaPosition: General Manager | CEO

 Experience: Bruce grew up on a dairy and cash crop farm near Cashton, WI.
 He graduated from UW-Platteville with a degree in Agricultural Economics in 1988, and in 1991 became the General Manager/CEO of a local Co-op.
 In 1998, Bruce relocated to Chippewa Falls to become the General Manager/CEO of River Country Co-op.
 He currently carries various board positions on several boards and is a WIAA official for basketball and football.
-Bruce resides in Chippewa Falls with his wife and three children.
+Bruce resides in Chippewa Falls with his wife, Beth, and two Golden Retrievers, Broley and Woody.
+They have three adult children who live in Minnesota.

 - Heather BarrowsPosition: Vice President | Convenience Stores-West